KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a library/Ruby gem which provides an interface to Anki flashcard deck `*.apkg` files (Anki SQLite databases). **This gem is in an early stage of development and I do not recommend you use it yet because the API is not stable yet.**
+Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases). **It is in an early stage of development and the API is not stable, so I do not recommend you use it for anything yet.**

 The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated using RDoc from comments in the source code.
 You might notice that some public methods are intentionally omitted from this documentation.
 Although public, these methods are not intended to be used outside of the gem's implementation and should be treated as private.